LouisT/GistDB/README.md

-‚GistDB (WIP convert to ES6, see TODO below)
+GistDB (WIP convert to ES6, see TODO below)
 ===

 GistDB is a key/value store that uses [gist] as a backend for storage.